scryptmouse/Backbone.ChromeStorage/README.md

       ...
     }

-See [chromestoragereference] for more details.
+See the [chrome.storage reference guide][chromestoragereference] for more details.

 ## Caveats